 Award certificates do not include detailed information relating to individual subjects and marks or an overall mark.
 An award transcript provides this detailed information, which can be obtained from Student Central.

 Oxford Polytechnic awards were validated by the Council for National Academic Awards (CNAA).
 The CNAA no longer exist but their records are held by the Open University Validation Services.
-Students should go to the Validation Services website for information on how to proceed, and to download the appropriate forms.
+Students should go to their CNAA Pro-Forma Verifciation page for information on how to proceed, and to download the appropriate forms.

 Exceptions to the above are the Polytechnic Diplomas which were awarded by Oxford Polytechnic itself.
 Replica certificates are not available however the University can provide a verification of your award, subject to the availability of records, on a new certificate.
-Contact Student Central.
+Contact Student Central (firstname.lastname@example.org).

-Applications for BTEC certificates awarded in 1992 and before must be made to Edexcel Foundation.
-Students should go to the Edexcel website and use the form on-line.
+Applications for BTEC certificates awarded in 1992 and before must be made to Pearson Qualifications.
+Students should go to Pearson Qualifications and use the online form.

-Please see the University Regulations for further details.
+Please see the Regulations for Study for further details.

 Awards made in 1992 onwards were validated by the University of Oxford.
 Students should go to the Oxford University website and follow the directions on how to proceed.